-We are Richard & Liz, parents to 5 wonderful children, who have been homeschooling since 2000.
-Our eldest two children, Michelle & Michael are now graduated & we have the pleasure of now homeschooling the three younger ones who are 10, 7 & 4.
+We are Richard & Liz, parents to 5 wonderful children.
+Our homeschooling adventure started in 2000 when our older two were 10 and 11 and in middle school.
+Our eldest two children, Michelle & Michael are now graduated & we are homeschooling the three younger ones 15, 11 and 8.
 When we first started homeschool we were very rigid because we had been used to “regular” school.
 Over the years we have relaxed & now work with each child’s talents to bring out the best for them.
-We live an active, adventurous life so for us school goes all year round as there is many a week that goes by where we do not do 5 days of schooling in a row.
-With a flexible schedule we get to enjoy field trips, international trips & much more.
+Having lived on farms in various states we are full-time RVers!
+Yes, life has changed but we love it.
+We live an active, adventurous life so for us school goes mostly year round.
+A 5 day school week just doesn’t work for these parents or their kids.
+(To keep our sanity four days works much better.)
+Not only that, with now living on an RV park, the kids want to play with the other kids that tend to start arriving towards the weekend.
+With a flexible schedule we get to enjoy field trips & much more.

-Originally from England we have now been in the USA for over 16 years.
+Originally from England we have now been in the USA for over 20 years.
 Liz, the main researcher of home school curriculum, utilizes ideas from all over the world.
-Richard, at this time, mainly works with Hannah & also does all the science with the children.
+Richard is a great supporter & does most of the science experiments etc. with the children.
 We set up this website so that others can enjoy all Liz’s research without having to spend the time researching it for themselves.

 Daniel & Hannah are both “Special Needs” children in the fact that they both have some developmental delays.
-Neither of them can yet work independently so when looking for joint curriculum it is essential that we find something that they can both do together.
-Teaching children of different ages can be a challenge but a very worth while one.
-We would not swap our homeschooling lives for anything.
+Although we do encourage them to work independently as they mature, they still need a lot of assistance, Hannah more than Daniel.
+For a time we did a lot of joint unit studies/lapbooks which are great BUT things got too chaotic in the “classroom” so are now back to individual work for each child.
+Teaching children of different ages and varying learning/behavior challenges is definitely wearing at times but we still would not swap our homeschooling lives for anything.
 As Liz researches she realizes however that it can be overwhelming with all the info out there plus one program never seems to fit all.
 Our aim is to just help you along the way & share what we have found works for us.

 Got questions?
 Then please ask.
-Want to follow our Farm/Home/Family blog & see what is happening in our lives.
+Want to follow our Home/Family blog & see what is happening in our lives.
 We would love to have you visit blog.chventures.com

-On the personal side Richard is a part time paramedic with a local ambulance & recently obtained both his certification as a Critical Care Paramedic and a Flight Paramedic.
+On the personal side Richard is a part time paramedic with a local ambulance certified as both a Critical Care Paramedic and a Flight Paramedic.
 He is also the main person behind our web design and hosting business, more details of which can be found here.
 Liz is a SAHM who loves to think of something new to do in our homeschool.
 We are entrepreneurs in the truest sense of the word hence the business name Cornish Heritage Ventures.
 We always have our fingers in a few “pies”, love working for ourselves & believe in providing the best customer service ever.
+Our newest acquisition is ABC Photo Art, a business still in its infancy but one that we believe will grow and develop over the next few years.

 Thanks so much for visiting,